restyler/mysql-grants-generator/README.md

 Utility to restrict MySQL user (read) access to tables and columns.
-This script does not write anything to MySQL but generates SQL statements to output which can be executed after inspection.
+This script does not write anything to MySQL but generates SQL statements to output which can be inspected and executed.
-This script inspects `information_schema` and `mysql` databases to generate GRANT statements and was tested on MySQL 5.7.
+This script inspects `information_schema` and `mysql` databases to generate GRANT statements and was tested on MySQL 5.7 and PHP 7.3.

 THE PROBLEM
 =================